HEAT CIRCULATION vs LIGHT

 Another mayor benefit by utilizing the radiated heat, is the possibility to fully heat your living space with green energy.
 This means less foresting for wood to burn.
 Less Co2 emissions from NOT BURNING WOOD or other carbon-based energy sources.
 Naturally all this requires a solid environmentally friendly energy infrastructure.

 By introducing CAN (Controller Area Network) to the "intelligent" GEM/lamps, if several lamps are connected only a "Master" CAN node will need a connection through either USB or wireless.
 This means a great deal in a greenhouse scenario, where many lamps all need to be monitored and controlled from a central hub.
 Likewise only one wireless module in the network is necessary, depending on the case.

 UPDATE: The process of finding the best pcb for high current LED´s led me to Metal Core PCB with sinkpad´s.
 Sinkpad connects the cooling surface of the MCPCB and heat pad on the LED.
 This gives a x100 performance in heat transfer and thereby optimizing cooling.
 Literally the LED´s will be mounted more or less directly on the heatsink.
 The PCB´s has been ordered and I am making the final adjustments to the heatsink.

 White LED´s use energy to lite up the full visible spectrum.
 The Red and Blue only one wavelength(area) and is therefore cooler in use.
 The difference between the red and blue wavelength is another matter.

-For office environment the fully white GEM would be more pleasant for the human eye.
-In a school scenario the lamps would be part of photon to plant growth process.
+For a office environment, the fully white GEM will be more pleasant for the human eye.
+In a school scenario the lamps will be part of photon to plant growth experiment.